What Is Spear Phishing?

 The main difference between phishing and spear phishing is phishing relies on quantity while spear phishing relies on quality.
 For hackers, phishing is a game of chance, and they tend to target anyone and everyone in hopes one will fall for their social engineering tactics.

 While some phishing emails can be sophisticated, many are obvious scams and end up discarded.
 With spear phishing, the target is researched, and the hacker will often pose as someone they trust (employers’ IT team, financial institution, or other source) to raise the probability that they will fall for the attack.
-The message sent will appear personalized and legitimate.
+The message sent will appear personalised and legitimate.

 Spear Phishing vs. Whaling

 Whaling could be considered a kind of spear phishing, in that it’s targeted.
-The main difference is that whaling targets high ranking individuals within an organization, think the C-suite or a user with a lot of access to an organization’s systems and data.
+The main difference is that whaling targets high ranking individuals within an organisation, think the C-suite or a user with a lot of access to an organization’s systems and data.